In this article, we'll cover:

-In today’s day and age, the question is not whether an enterprise should keep its systems and business processes on-premise or in the cloud, but rather, what mix of enterprise and cloud-based applications should they have in place in order to best facilitate business-oriented outcomes?
-However, in order for a company to be able to successfully meld its on-premise and cloud applications together, it needs the proper cloud integration tools in place to do so.
+In today’s day and age, the question is not whether an enterprise should keep its systems and business processes on-premise or in the cloud, but rather, what mix of enterprise and cloud-based applications should they have in place to best facilitate business-oriented outcomes?
+However, for a company to be able to successfully meld its on-premise and cloud applications together, it needs the proper cloud integration tools in place to do so.

 And that’s where a cloud integration platform comes into play.
 The cloud offers a world of possibilities, but many companies are finding that integrating the cloud with its legacy software ends up being much more difficult than they anticipated.
 But thankfully, cloud integration services are evolving, including specialized cloud integration platforms with as-a-service capabilities to deliver solutions designed to better solve specific hybrid integration challenges.

 To learn how to take advantage of the promise that a cloud integration platform brings, it is important to fully understand just what it does, and what it is capable of.

 A cloud integration platform is a term often synonymous with the integration platform as a service (iPaaS) category under the application, integration, and middleware technology sector.
 Broadly, a cloud integration vendor offers an enterprise solution that provides features and functionality designed to enable integration between a company’s local data, files, and on-premise applications with cloud-hosted data and systems.